yana-oa/2020-Projects/README.md

 Here you can find projects that were done from mostly schoolwork and personal assignments.

-# Types of Programs Used
+# Types of Projects
-Let's just say, I had a big habit of not using powerpoint for some school projects.

-I was using Macromedia Flash 8 and Python.

-You'll find interactive python games, practice files, and more.
+You'll find interactive python games using Pygame, practice files, and swf that require third-party services to play (Adobe Flash is no longer supported on browsers).